I am a Mdewakanton Dakota rights activist with several

 the above statement that the

-Ojibwe were forced out of their homeland on the East coast by white European colonialists and that
+Ojibwe were forced out of their homeland on the East coast by white European colonists and that

 that was why the Ojibwe were in